 - understand the housing professional competencies required to address complex integrated situations;

 - based on an identified issue, understand how to conduct effective research;

 - develop approaches to assess and make recommendations to develop or improve complex integrated situations;

 - undertake research to support decision-making around complex integrated situations;

 - integrate and incorporate cultural aspects in the decision-making process; and

 - develop effective reports to support decision-making for complex integrated situations.

-Exemptions will require a 60% pass mark, supported with a transcript.
-A processing fee of $20.00 per course will be required to process requests.
+To qualify, you require a 60% pass mark, supported with a transcript.
+A processing fee of $20.00 per course is required to process requests.